John Reginald Lopes Yarde-Buller, 3rd Baron Churston of Churston Ferrers and Lupton1

 Last Edited=29 Jan 2011

-He was educated between 1871 and 1873 at Eton College, Windsor, Berkshire, England.2 He was Aide-de-Camp to the Governor-General of Canada between 1876 and 1883.1 He gained the rank of Captain in the service of the 3rd Staffordshire Regiment.3 He gained the rank of Lieutenant-Colonel and 2nd in charge in the service of the Staffordshire Yeomanry.3 He held the office of Gentleman Usher of the Privy Chamber between 1885 and 1887.1 He succeeded to the title of 9th Baronet Bagot, of Blithfield, co.
-Stafford [E., 1627] on 19 January 1887.1 He succeeded to the title of 4th Baron Bagot of Bagot's Bromley, co.
+He was educated between 1871 and 1873 at Eton College, Windsor, Berkshire, EnglandG.2 He was Aide-de-Camp to the Governor-General of Canada between 1876 and 1883.1 He gained the rank of Captain in the 3rd Staffordshire Regiment.3 He gained the rank of Lieutenant-Colonel and 2nd in charge in the Staffordshire Yeomanry.3 He held the office of Gentleman Usher of the Privy Chamber between 1885 and 1887.1 He succeeded as the 9th Baronet Bagot, of Blithfield, co.
+Stafford [E., 1627] on 19 January 1887.1 He succeeded as the 4th Baron Bagot of Bagot's Bromley, co.
 Stafford [G.B., 1780] on 19 January 1887.1 He held the office of a Lord-in-Waiting between 1896 and 1901.1 He held the office of Justice of the Peace (J.P.) for Derbyshire.3 He held the office of Justice of the Peace (J.P.) for Staffordshire.3

 Child of William Bagot, 4th Baron Bagot of Bagot's Bromley and Lilian Marie May